applydigital/ai-engineering/docs/src/content/docs/claude-bedrock/07-build-a-feature.md

 ---
 ## Notes
 1. It is important to remember that as we continue to automate and delegate tasks to the Ai, our craftsmanship does not disappear.
 If anything, Ai allows us to generate sloppy code easier than ever.
-Rhe true value Engineers bring to the table is how we can effectively leverage our experience alongside these tools to better deliver quality code.
+The true value Engineers bring to the table is how we can effectively leverage our experience alongside these tools to better deliver quality code.
 2. Archiving is critical step in this process, once all tasks have been completed and code has been shipped, it allows Claude to establish a source of truth and reduce context clutter.
 This gives a documentation trail behind the changes in the repo that can be picked up later if necessary.
 3. A good way to think about the various folders OpenSpec uses is:
     - `/specs` are the present source of truth